Category Archives: Romantic Comedy

 I’m a huge fan of the musical genre, especially during the 1950s and 1960s heyday.
 The Pajama Game falls somewhere in the middle for me, inferior to the brilliant West Side Story (1961) and Gypsy (1962) but holding its own with other fun musicals like Guys and Dolls (1955).

-Fun is a perfect adjective to describe The Pajama Game with its bright, fluffy, and colorful pajama element, midwestern polite charm, and the romantic comedy bits between Babe and Sid.
+Fun is a perfect adjective to describe The Pajama Game with its bright, fluffy, colorful pajama element, midwestern polite charm, and the romantic comedy bits between Babe and Sid.

-No surprise to learn that Bob Fosse is at the helm as a choreographer, returning to the job he did on the stage production.
+Unsurprising is to learn that Bob Fosse is at the helm as a choreographer, returning to the job he did on the stage production.
 The principal cast of the Broadway musical reprises their roles for the movie, except Paige, and Stanley Prager, whose role is played by Jack Straw.

 As a result, it’s very similar to watching a stage production.
 Cinema performing is different from stage performing so there is a good number of giant voices and theatrical-style acting which I didn’t mind at all.
-This is never evidenced better than when they all go on the factory picnic.

 It’s careful to remember that the singing and dancing shouldn’t let the viewer forget that a sneaky liberal slant emerges in the story and a women’s liberation/progressive woman slant is exposed if the viewer looks carefully enough.